stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer_credential.md

 subcategory: ""
 description: |-
   Load balancer credential resource schema.
 Must have a region specified in the provider configuration.
+  !> The stackit_loadbalancer_credential resource has been deprecated and will be removed after November 13th 2024.
+Please use stackit_loadbalancer_observability_credential instead, which offers the exact same functionality.
 ---

 # stackit_loadbalancer_credential (Resource)

 Load balancer credential resource schema.
 Must have a `region` specified in the provider configuration.

+!> The `stackit_loadbalancer_credential` resource has been deprecated and will be removed after November 13th 2024.
+Please use `stackit_loadbalancer_observability_credential` instead, which offers the exact same functionality.

 ## Example Usage